-Before we discuss tips to integrate with NetSuite successfully, let’s briefly talk about Netsuite.
+Before we discuss tips to having a successful NetSuite integration, let’s briefly talk about NetSuite.
 NetSuite is a part of the Oracle enterprise software.
 It has become the fastest-growing cloud-based ERP (enterprise resource planning) solution providing a SaaS-based business management suite that is easy to use, efficient, and flexible.

 NetSuite’s cloud-based business allows customers to access multiple products and services, from financials to inventory management to customer relationship management.

-Here we want to give you the seven tips you need to integrate with NetSuite successfully.
+Here we want to give you the six tips you need to integrate with NetSuite successfully.

-#1 Begin with the End in Mind to Integrate With NetSuite
+#1 Begin with the End in Mind with NetSuite Integrations

-As with any integration, integrating with NetSuite, there will be issues/challenges along the way.
+As with any integration, there will be issues/challenges along the way when integrating with NetSuite.
 For this reason, the planning/design phase should begin with the end in mind.
 This allows one to consult head-on future issues and flush them out.
 Think of the whole design, the APIs you will use, how the data will flow back and forth from each system, and decide how the programs will work.
 At this stage, proofs-of-concept are beneficial.
 Using this tip, you will have a plan that creates efficiencies with a prioritized project plan.

 #2 Get All the Data Points You Need

 Gathering all your data points is fundamental in figuring out which systems are the owners or controllers of the data.
-You must consider the receiving side of your integration and gather all the data points the sending side will send.
-This way, before starting, we can make a full map of the data expected to be sent and received to complete an integration loop.
+You must consider the receiving side of your integration and gather all the data points of the sending side.
+This way, before starting, we can make a full map of the data expected to be sent and received to complete an NetSuite integration loop.
 This exercise can be one-way or two-directional.
 When you preplan the sending and receiving of data, the integration will be a much smoother experience than if you had no mapping.

 Without this step, the systems could overwrite one another, impacting data integrity.
 While this process might take a lot of time, it is worth it.
 You want to eliminate any confusion and problems you might have later during integration with NetSuite.